linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ---

 ### Step 6: Test SSH Login

 1. SSH into the server:

    ```bash
    ssh user@your_server_ip
    ```

-2. Follow the prompts to choose between Duo Push or Twilio OTP for authentication.
+2. Follow the prompts to:
+   - Choose Duo Push or Twilio OTP.
+   - For Twilio, select SMS or Voice Call, enter the OTP, and access the shell.

 ---

 ### Conclusion

-This guide ensures no fallback to password authentication, integrates Duo and Twilio as 2FA options, and provides a seamless SSH login experience.
+This updated guide integrates Duo Security and Twilio, ensuring OTP delivery, verification, and seamless authentication.
+Let me know if you encounter any issues during implementation!